Thomas Westwell

 Year of Call: 2018

-Tom welcomes instructions in all of Chambers’ core practice areas, with specialisms in employment and personal injury work.
+Tom welcomes instructions in all of Chambers’ core practice areas, with specialisms in personal injury, employment and consumer credit work.
 Tom appears regularly in courts and tribunals and has a thriving advisory practice.
-He appeared for the successful claimant in the Supreme Court in Griffiths v TUI (led by Robert Weir KC and Stephen Cottrell), a landmark case about fairness and the duty to cross-examine.

 Tom was previously a solicitor at Freshfields Bruckhaus Deringer LLP.
-He spent four years after qualification as an associate in the employment, pensions, and employee benefits team, advising global clients on groundbreaking, multi-billion-pound transactions, high-value employment litigation and sensitive internal investigations.
+He spent four years after qualification as an associate in the employment, pensions and employee benefits team.

 Tom prides himself on his persuasive advocacy, clear drafting style, exceptional diligence and ability to research complex points of law in service of his clients.